facebookresearch/CommAI-env/README.md

 # MAINE

-MAINE is a platform for training and evaluating AI systems as described in [A Roadmap towards Machine Intelligence](http://arxiv.org/abs/1511.08130).
+MAINE (MAchine INtelligence Environment) is a platform for training and evaluating AI systems as described in [A Roadmap towards Machine Intelligence](http://arxiv.org/abs/1511.08130).

+## Introduction

+MAINE is a platform for training and testing your AI system, the **Learner**, in a communication-based setup where it interacts via a bit-level interface with an *Environment*.
+The Environment asks the Learner to solve a number of *Tasks*, and assigns it a *Reward* for each task it solves.
+Tasks are an open set: they currently include some...

 ## Running